 The Cultural Assessment was released publicly in May.
-The report will be presented at the July Land Use Coordination Committee meeting.
+The report was presented at the July Land Use Coordination Committee meeting at the Aurora Theatre in Hapeville.
+Twenty-seven people were in attendance.

 Design and facilitate the three internal training presentations, activities, and group discussions for the Community Development Department (and other departments if the appropriate opportunities arise and are in alignment with CD goals around community and culture-based planning and engagement.